yachtseal@hotmail.com

 All American citizens can live and work in RMI without the need of a visa.

 There are some varieties on the following theme, but generally non-American cruisers pay $200 for a year’s visa, which is not renewable.
+This is called by some a “resident visa”.

-If you have a sat phone or are planning ahead and would like to contact Customs and Immigration, the country’s area code is 692.
+To contact Customs and Immigration, the country’s area code is 692.
 Customs: 625-8606, Immigration: 625-8633.

 Leave a Reply